jedetin/vadodara-metro/README.md

 - Track Gauge: Standard Gauge – 1435 mm
 - Electrification: 750 V DC Third Rail
 - Signalling: Communication-based Train Control (CBTC)

+> [!WARNING]
+> Attention: This website is the original source of a route map project thoughtfully researched and developed by @jedetin prior to the planning the metro in Vadodara.
+Any attempt to replicate or utilize these ideas without authorization will be met with legal action.
+Respect intellectual property rights and seek permission before use.